Table of Contents

 If you don’t want to — or can’t — jump-start your car, you may decide it’s easier and safer to call roadside assistance.
 You can purchase roadside assistance through an auto club, and many car insurance companies offer inexpensive plan options as part of their coverage.
 If you haven’t had a personal insurance planning session lately, this might be a good time to review your options.

-And if you’re looking for the best car insurance for your needs, it can help to compare your current auto insurance policy to what other top insurers are offering.
+And if you’re looking for the best car insurance for your needs, it can help to compare your current auto insurance policy with what other top insurers are offering.

 When you’re ready to shop for auto insurance, SoFi can help.
 Our online auto insurance comparison tool lets you see quotes from a network of top insurance providers within minutes, saving you time and hassle.